JohnBorghi/Supporting_Scientific_Data/SSD_09_software.md

 By 1968, the software at Rothamsted was compiled into the statistical software package Genstat.
 Nearly simultaneously, teams at the North Carolina State University and University of Chicago developed SAS and SPSS.
 Researchers continue to use these tools - and so, so many others - as part of their work.
 Software, like data, is also an important product of the research process in and of itself.

 For the purposes of Good Data Management Practice, **software** can be very broadly defined as an object that instructions for a computer.
 In a research setting, such objects take several forms
 1. **Code** - Instructions that implement specific processes, analyses, or other workflows.
-Code is written in languages like R, Python, Matlab, and C++.
+Code is written in languages like R, Python, Matlab, and C++. _Scripts..._
 2. **Packages** Collections of written code that - together - provide computational functionality that can be incorporated into other software.
 Also called _libraries_ or _toolboxes_, examples include the tidyverse packages, NumPy, and SciPy, and Tensorflow.
 3. **Applications** - A form of software that is packaged and developed to be run easily by end users.
 Tools like SPSS, SAS, and Excel are examples of applications.

+4. Notebooks and pipelines
+5. Models

 As usual, the line between these is often fuzzy.
 But, for the most part, the most useful distintion is between software that researchers _write_ as part of their work and software that researchers _use_ as part of their work.